electricjones/data-manager/README.md

 Simple data manager for nested data, dot notation access, extendability, and container interoperability.

-This is the source code for part of on a tutorial that can be found at http://phoenixlabstech.org/2015/04/17/building-a-data-manager/
+This project began as a three part tutorial series which can be found at http://phoenixlabstech.org/2015/04/17/building-a-data-manager/

 ## Goals
   * Light weight